-Barr calls prospect of Trump running for president again ‘dismaying’ and GOP should ‘look forward’ to others
+Barr calls prospect of Trump running for president again ‘dismaying,’ says GOP should ‘look forward’ to others

 “We referred to this as choosing who would ‘eat the grenade,’” Barr writes.

-Barr says that his relationship with Trump faced one of its first major tests in the summer of 2019, when he declined to prosecute James B. Comey because there were a “few words” of classified information in memos the former FBI director gave to his private lawyers.
+Barr says his relationship with Trump faced one of its first major tests in the summer of 2019, when he declined to prosecute James B. Comey because there were a “few words” of classified information in memos the former FBI director gave to his private lawyers.
 He writes that Trump raged at him after the decision was revealed: “I’m shocked, Bill.
 I’m disgusted.
 I’m not happy about this, Bill.”
 Even as time wore on, Barr writes, Trump “never let me forget how unhappy he was.”

 Barr said that even though he made the right call, it did not matter to the president.